slatedb/slatedb/docs/0001-manifest.md

 Merging leveled SSTs (2) is outside the scope of this design.

-To delete `wal` SSTs (3), the compactor periodically deletes all inactive SSTs.
-An SST is inactive when either:

-1. It's in the `leveled_ssts` folder and it's not referenced in any active manifest
-2. It's in the `wal` folder and its ID < `wal_id_last_compacted`

-See the _Snapshots_ section for a definition of an "active manifest".

-_NOTE: We use `<`  not `<=` for (2) because the compactor must not delete the SST at `wal_id_last_compacted` so readers can recover the `writer_epoch` from the SST._

 _NOTE: This design considers the compactor and garbage collector (inactive SST deletion) as two separate activities that run for one database in one process--the compactor process.
 In the future, we might want to run the compactor and garbage collector in separate processes on separate machines.
 We might also want the garbage collector to run across multiple databases.
 This should be doable, but is outside this design's scope.
 The topic is discussed [here](https://github.com/slatedb/slatedb/pull/43/files#r1596319141) and in [[#49](https://github.com/slatedb/slatedb/issues/49)]._

+### Garbage Collectors

+A garbage collector (GC) must delete both objects from object storage and records from the transactional store (when two-phase CAS is used).
+The garbage collector must delete inactive manifests and SSTs.

+#### Object Deletion

+Four classes of objects must be deleted:

+* Inactive manifests
+* Inactive SSTs
+* Orphaned temporary manifests (when two-phase CAS is used)
+* Orphaned temporary SSTs (when two-phase CAS is used)

+These objects reside in three locations:

+* `manifest`
+* `wal`
+* `levels`

+The garbage collector will periodically list all objects in the `manifest`, `wal`, and `levels` directories and delete the following:

+1. Any `.manifest` that is not the latest is not referenced by any snapshot in the latest manifest.
+2. Any other file in `manifest` that has an object storage creation timestamp older than a day.
+3. Any `.sst` in `wal` that is < `wal_id_last_compacted` in the current manifest.
+4. Any other file in `wal` that has an object storage creation timestamp older than a day.
+5. Any `.sst` in `levels` that is not referenced by the latest manifest or any snapshot in the latest manifest.

+_NOTE: These rules follow the definitions for active manifests and active SSTs in the _Snapshots_ section._

+#### Transactional Store Deletion

+Two classes of records must be deleted from the transactional store:

+* Inactive manifests
+* Inactive SSTs

+The garbage collector will periodically delete all transactional store records with the following criteria:

+1. `source` references a `.manifest` that is not the latest and is not referenced by any snapshot in the latest manifest.
+2. `source` references an `.sst` in `wal` that is < `wal_id_last_compacted` in the current manifest.

+_NOTE: We use `<`  not `<=` for (2) because the compactor must not delete the SST at `wal_id_last_compacted` so readers can recover the `writer_epoch` from the SST._

 ## Rejected Solutions